 The Highland Railway ran from Perth in Central Scotland north to Inverness and then on up the east coast to Wick and Thurso.
 From Dingwall, the railway ran west to Kyle of Lochalsh to serve Skye and the Western Isles.
 From Inverness, another line ran east to Keith, where it connected with the line to Aberdeen.
 Several branches were built from this core network to serve nearby towns.

 The Highland Railway Society caters for all those interested in the Highland Railway from its inception to the current day.
-Membership currently costs £12.50 per year (or £10.00 if you are under 18 or over 65), for which you receive a quarterly journal and purchase Society publications at reduced prices.
+Membership currently costs £15 per year, for which you receive a quarterly journal and purchase Society publications at reduced prices.
 An email chat group encourages discussion between members.

 As well as being a source of information for modellers, kits and components which are not otherwise available have been produced in both 4mm and 7mm scales.